Netsmart Technologies: Private equity buyout

 The purchase of CMHC in turn attracted the interest of private equity firms.
 In 2006, Netsmart agreed to be bought out by two such firms, Bessemer Venture Partners and Insight Venture Partners, for $115 million.

 Shareholders then sued the company on the grounds that Netsmart's board of directors had not looked hard enough for a strategic buyer.
 The acquisition was held up for a while in early 2007 when Judge Leo E. Strine, Jr. of the Delaware Court of Chancery barred the sale until management better explained its decision to sell the company to these two particular firms.
 This was done and the sale went through.
 The case, In Re: Netsmart Technologies, Inc. Shareholders Litigation, became influential in delineating the responsibilities of management when agreeing to a private equity buyout.

 Second private equity buyout

 In 2010, Genstar Capital, another private equity firm, acquired Netsmart Technologies from Bessemer Venture Partners and Insight Venture Partners.
 New management came in 2011 in the form of CEO Michael G. Valentine and COO Thomas Herzog, both of whom had previously been senior executives at the health care information technology company Cerner in the Kansas City metropolitan area.
 Conway went into retirement.
 As a consequence of the management change, Netsmart Technologies relocated its headquarters in that year to Overland Park, Kansas.
-Many of the company's management functions have moved there, while many development, sales, and legal functions remain in the office in Great River.
-They constructed a "Solutionarium" with an IMAX-like experience in the headquarters facility to foster collaboration with their customers.

 By 2011, there were some 18,000 clients using Netsmart Technologies products or services.
 The company had 600 employees and revenues of $110 million.
-Netsmart continued to engage in acquisitions and form alliances, including some in 2012 towards offering cloud services and data mining for behavioral health providers.